felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p2/README.md

 It adds the `Value` `i32 10` and the `Value` inside register `%two`, and defines (creates) a new register `%result` to hold the resulting `Value`.

-LLVM's type system is very strict, so here there is an implicit assumption that `%two` has a `Value` of type `i32` as well.
+LLVM's type system is very strict, the `add` instruction requires both operands to be `Value`s of the same type.
 This is statically checked, and the IR is invalid otherwise.

 Instructions can also interact with memory: